Last August 20, I turned 28.

 2. Most of the Time, We Create Our Own Money Problems

 A family sent their kids to a prestigious school.
 Now they need extra money to pay tuition.
-Years later, they loaned a luxurious auto as they thought it’s a good thing to have a car.
+Years later, they applied for an auto loan as they thought it’s a good thing to have a car.
 Now they need more money to pay the car, not to mention the endless monthly bills.

-And then one guy loaned a motorcycle so he can fit in and impress ladies.
+And then one guy applied for a motorcycle loan so he can fit in and impress ladies.
 Later, he became so anxious, his income is not enough.
 And he’s not willing to work harder.
 What’s the point of working hard?
 Only to pay that goddamn motorcycle?